The International Arbitration Review: Energy and Commodity Arbitrations

 Another critical input in any valuation in the energy and commodity sectors is the sales price.
 National and international markets exist for many of the relevant products, be that electricity, oil and gas, petroleum derivatives or metals and minerals.

 In other markets, increasing volatility adds ongoing uncertainty to price forecasting.
 In electricity markets, the increased penetration of renewable generation sources leads to increased price volatility.
-This will likely increase in the future, as climate change leads to more volatile weather conditions which in turn feed into more volatile generation from wind and solar sources.
+This will likely increase in the future, as climate change leads to more volatile weather conditions that in turn feed into more volatile generation from wind and solar sources.

 Even after a reliable price forecast is found, it will need to be scrutinised for any further adjustments that may be required because of location or quality differentials.
 In the case of oil, this may be in the form of a discount or premium to be applied to a Brent or West Texas Intermediate crude oil price forecast.
 In metals and mining projects, it may be to account for differing production grades.
 For commodities delivered under large long-term contracts, other adjustments may also be necessary.
 This is particularly the case for gas and liquefied natural gas, which are often delivered under long-term contracts that contain custom provisions on issues such as flexibility, delivery location and diversion.
 These set pricing under such contracts apart from simple spot pricing.
 Any such provisions will have to be assessed to correctly account for their impact on price.